 Now let’s move to the question: consecrated life is a gift, a gift of God to the Church.
 It’s true.
 It’s a gift of God.
 You speak of prophecy: it’s a gift of prophecy.
 It is God present, God who wants to make himself present with a gift: He chooses men and women, but it is a gift, a freely given gift.
 The vocation is also a gift, it is not an enlistment of people who want to take that path.
 No, it is a gift to the heart of a person; a gift to a congregation; and that congregation is also a gift.
 Not always, however, is this gift appreciated and valued in its identity and in its specificity.
 This is true.
 There is a temptation to standardize consecrated people, as if they were all the same thing.
 In Vatican II, there was a proposal of this kind, to standardize consecrated people.
 No, it is a gift with a special identity, which comes through the charismatic gift that God gives to a man or a woman to form a religious family.

 And then a problem: the problem of how to accompany men and women religious.
 The communities, especially women’s, in our local Church often have difficulty finding serious men and women to accompany them, formators, spiritual fathers and confessors.
 Either because they do not understand what consecrated life is, or because they want to place themselves in the charism and give interpretations that harm the heart of the nun….
 We are speaking of nuns who have difficulties, but men have them too.
 It is not easy to accompany.
 It isn’t easy to find a confessor, a spiritual father.
 It’s not easy to find a man with rectitude of intentions; in order that this spiritual direction, this confession not be a nice chat among friends but without depth.
-Or, finding those rigid men, who do not really understand where the problem may be, because they do not 525808_430628803621650_2059115341_nunderstand religious life.
+Or, finding those rigid men, who do not really understand where the problem may be, because they do not understand religious life.
 In the other diocese that I had, I always advised the nuns who came to ask advice: “Tell me, in your community or in your congregation, isn’t there a wise nun, a nun who lives the charism well, a good nun with experience?
 Do spiritual direction with her! — “But she’s a woman!” — “But it is a charism of lay people!”.
 Spiritual direction is not an exclusive charism of the presbytery: it’s a charism of the laity!
 In early monasticism lay people were the great directors.

 Now I am reading the doctrine, actually on obedience, of St Silouan, that monk of Mt Athos.
 He was a carpenter, he worked as a carpenter, then a bursar, but he was not even a deacon; he was a great spiritual director!
 It is a charism of the laity.
 When the superiors see that a man or woman in that congregation or that province has that charism of a spiritual father, they must try to help them to be formed, to perform this service.
 It is not easy.